TimLeach635/rpi-pal/README.md

 ### [UART](https://docs.rs/rppal/latest/rppal/uart)

-RPPAL controls the Raspberry Pi's UART peripherals through the `ttyAMA0` (PL011) and `ttyS0` (mini UART) character devices.
+rpi-pal controls the Raspberry Pi's UART peripherals through the `ttyAMA0` (PL011) and `ttyS0` (mini UART) character devices.
 USB to serial adapters are controlled using the `ttyUSBx` and `ttyACMx` character devices.

 #### Features